 Targets are people for whom the prosecutor has “substantial evidence” linking them to the commission of the crime they are investigating.
 Prosecutors are not supposed to call someone a target unless they anticipate charging them with a crime – therefore if you are a “target” (having received a federal target letter), then the government already thinks it has enough evidence to begin the criminal proceedings against you.

 As the name implies, someone who is a target is actively in the gun sights of the United States government.
-Targets are typically – but not always – charged with crimes.
+Targets are typically – but not always – charged or indicted with crimes.